-Just because the 2019 football (baseball) season has begun, doesn’t mean you should go all-out with the hot dogs and beer.
+Just because football season is coming to an end and the Superbowl is approaching, doesn’t mean you should go all-out with the hot dogs and beer.
 It’s also not an excuse to sit for hours on end.
 Can you have your football and be healthy, too?
 We think so.
 Here’s how:

 - Plan ahead.
 If you know you’ll be sitting all day, get in a good workout the morning before the game and try to eat lighter and healthier the day before.

 - Don’t go hungry.
 Eat regularly throughout the day (without skipping meals.
 It’s a big mistake to skip in order to “save up” for later).
 Consider having a salad before you leave, so you don’t show up to the game ravenous.
 If you’re going to a house party, bring something healthy to share.

 - Stay active.
 Get active during commercial breaks.
 Stand up and stretch or take a walk.
 Throw a football/baseball around in the yard.
 Challenge your friends to do push ups, mountain climbers, jumping jacks, planks, etc. If you’re at the game, take the stairs instead of the escalator or elevator.